getumbrel/umbrel/README.md

 <br />

 Here are some of the apps available in the Umbrel App Store.
-For the complete list of apps, please see the [umbrel-apps](https://github.com/getumbrel/umbrel-apps) repository or visit [apps.umbrel.com](https://apps.umbrel.com/).
+For the complete list of apps, visit [apps.umbrel.com](https://apps.umbrel.com/).

 #### Bitcoin & Finance
 - [Bitcoin Node](https://apps.umbrel.com/app/bitcoin) — Run your personal node powered by Bitcoin Core